Keeper’s Guide to Man-in-the-Middle (MITM) Attacks

 How to Prevent Man-in-the-Middle Attacks

-Preventing man in the middle attacks can save businesses thousands in damages and keep their web and public identities intact.
+Preventing man-in-the-middle attacks can save individuals and businesses thousands in damages and keep their web and public identities intact.
 Here are some essential tools to help prevent MITM attacks:

-• Using a Password Management Platform with proper network security features ensures that all business login credentials are securely stored.
+• Using a password manager with proper network security features ensures that all login credentials are securely stored.
 One important anti-MITM feature is end-to-end encryption.
-Keeper has integrated end-to-end encryption with vault-to-vault sharing which uses PKI (Public Key Infrastructure).
+Keeper has integrated end-to-end encryption with vault-to-vault sharing which uses Public Key Infrastructure (PKI).
 This means that cybercriminals cannot intercept passwords or other shared records in transit.
-Keeper also offers shared team folders as well as role-based control features which allow admins to restrict and divvy up access among the team.
+For businesses, Keeper also offers shared team folders as well as role-based control features which allow admins to restrict and divvy up access among the team.

 Virtual Private Network